 Norwegian Getaway Cabins

-The Norwegian Getaway is a beautiful large cruise ship, with over 2000 villas, cabins, and suites.
-The cruise ship has 6 different types of cabins and mini-suites in over 30 categories, including mini-suites, spa, balcony, oceanview, inside, and studio.
-In addition, the ship has 7 categories of suites and villas in The Haven.
+The Norwegian Getaway is a beautiful large cruise ship, with more than 2,000 villas, cabins, and suites.
+The cruise ship has six different types of cabins and mini-suites in more than 30 categories, including mini-suites, spa, balcony, oceanview, inside, and studio.
+In addition, the ship has seven categories of suites and villas in The Haven.
 There's certainly a stateroom to fit every taste and budget.

 Solo travelers will love the tiny (100 square-foot) studio cabins, which are specifically designed and priced for those traveling alone.
 These cabins even have their own exclusive Studio Lounge.